 #> $ `What's your favorite game?` <chr> "It's hard to ch…

-Once we have the data in R, we can now use the same workflow as always when creating reports with R Markdown.
+Once we have the data in R, we can use the same workflow we always do when creating reports with R Markdown.

 Using the Data in R Markdown

 The following code is taken from an R Markdown report that Meghan Harris made to summarize the video games data.
 You can see the YAML, the setup code chunk, a code chunk that loads packages, and the code to import data from Google Sheets: